Last Updated: June 3, 2025 by TRUiC Team

 For help with completing the form, visit our Mississippi Certificate of Formation guide.

-If you’re expanding your existing LLC to the state of Mississippi, you will need to form a foreign LLC.
+If you’re expanding your existing business to the state of Mississippi, you’ll need to register as a foreign limited liability company (LLC).

 Mississippi NAICS Requirement

-When filing the Mississippi LLC formation documents, you are required to include your NAICS code.
-The North American Industry Classification System (NAICS) consists of six-digit codes given to a business depending on the type of trade it engages in.
-Y
+When filing the Mississippi LLC formation documents, you are required to include your North American Industry Classification System (NAICS) code.
+The NAICS consists of six-digit codes given to a business depending on the type of trade it engages in.

 Step 4: Create a Mississippi LLC Operating Agreement